CCBR/LOGAN/README.md

 `--vc`- Enables somatic CNV calling using FREEC, Sequenza, and Purple (hg38 only)

+#### Optional Arguments
+`--indelrealign` - Enables indel realignment when running alignment steps.
+May be helpful for certain callers (VarScan, VarDict)

+`--callers`- Comma separated argument for callers, the default is to use all available.
+Example: `--callers mutect2,octopus,vardict,varscan`

 ## Running LOGAN
 Example of Tumor only calling mode